stas00/the-art-of-debugging/methodology.md

 In general, the less you need to type, the more likely you will succeed to resolve the issue.

 Sometimes it's even possible to completely automate the reporting w/o requiring any typing at all.
 When I try to debug memory leaks I use tools that report memory usage or deltas automatically. e.g. I developed [ipyexperiments](https://github.com/stas00/ipyexperiments) that auto-reports CPU and GPU memory usage and increments in Jupyter notebook environment.
 As mentioned earlier one has to be very careful using such environments for debugging so I have to always remember to re-run the whole notebook and not be tempted to re-run only parts of it.
 But the benefit here is that I can group the code into sections and get auto-reports at how each section of code consumed CPU and/or GPU memory.
-This is also a fantastic tool for diagnosing memory leaks, as I can re-run the same cell multiple times and see whether the memory usage grows or not.
+This is also a fantastic tool for diagnosing memory leaks, as I can re-run the same cell multiple times emulating a loop and see whether the memory usage grows or not.

 XXX: link to useful gdb aliases - `compiled.md`?